 Stocking up on meat

 I made an exciting discovery this week and my deep freeze can hardly wait.
 I placed my first order with Zaycon Fresh!
 Zaycon is a company that takes the middleman (grocery store) out of meat-buying by letting customers order in bulk online and pick up their order from a refrigerated truck in a local parking lot.
-If you want to try it, you can use code BL20 to get 20% off your first order!

 I’m all about saving money by buying in bulk, so this is right up my alley, and the prices are much better than what I can get at the store.
 The only downside is that you have to order pretty far in advance.
 No craving a roast tonight and picking it up tomorrow.

 For example, my order won’t be delivered until February!
 Actually it’s perfect.
 That gives me a couple of month to jam all of the blackberries that overwhelm me every time I open the freezer.
 Once I’ve canned blackberry jam and razzleberry jam, I’ll have enough space in the freezer for 40 lbs of boneless, skineless chicken breasts.